jstritch/easy-git-annex/README.md

 All Promise behavior, including chaining and concurrency, can be used normally.

 Helper functions assist your application with parsing command responses.
-Additional methods return JavaScript objects for tasks common to many applications, for example getStatusAnx and getStatusGit.
+Additional methods, such as getRepositories and getStatusGit, return JavaScript objects for tasks common to many applications.

 Callbacks for stdout and stderr are available to show progress of time-consuming commands.
 Environment variables may also be specified.